xealits/TopTaus/Readme.txt

 TODO:
 - Fix multiplicity plots for lead/sublead/subsublead jets
+- Fix HistogramPlotter to read LUM from commondefinitions
 - Data/MC scale factors for resolution, in eta bins (values are already updated in UncertaintyCalculator)

 - Substitute random smearing for JER with smearing by genPt